Aarathi: Beginnings and breakthrough

-Her first breakthrough came when Puttanna Kanagal cast her as Alamelu in Naagarahaavu (1972).
-She gained widespread recognition and accolades for playing a soft spoken girl who ends up living a tragic life post her marriage.
-Actor Vishnuvardhan made his debut with this film and gained instant popularity and the pair went on to star in several films together in future.
-Aarathi won her first Karnataka State Film Award for her portrayal of the character.
-The film ran for over 20 weeks across theaters in Karnataka and was remade in several other languages.
+Another major breakthrough was in 1972 when Puttanna Kanagal cast her as Alamelu in Naagarahaavu (1972).
+She gained widespread recognition and accolades for playing a soft spoken girl whos life ends up in tragic circumstances post marriage and also won her first Karnataka State Film Award.
+Vishnuvardhan made his debut with this film and gained instant popularity and the pair went on to star in several successful films together over the next decade.
+Naagarahaavu ran for over 25 weeks across Karnataka and was remade in several other languages and firmly established her as one of the top heroines.

 Collaboration with Puttanna Kanagal

 Kanagal offered her to star in his films back to back right from Gejje Pooje in 1970 up until their final association in Ranganayaki in 1981.
 During the making of Bili Hendthi (1975), the duo secretly married even though Kanagal was already married.
 Kanagal wrote several author-backed character roles for Aarathi and cast her in female-centric films.
 Their combination produced successful films such as Naagarahaavu (1972), Edakallu Guddada Mele (1973), Upasane (1974), Bili Hendthi (1975), Shubhamangala (1975), Paduvaaralli Pandavaru (1978), Dharmasere (1979) and Ranganayaki (1981).
 They did not collaborate in films after Ranganayaki, due to their separation.
 Aarathi won all her eight awards (four Karnataka State awards and four Filmfare South awards) for movies directed by Kanagal.